Lee McIver – trumpet / flugelhorn / laptop / effects

 Confluence consists of two extended improvised compositions, in which live performances are interwoven with simultaneously triggered layers of samples and effects.
 The result is a spatially and texturally complex manifestation of a unique sonic world to which melodic and harmonic interplay, and rhythmic invention give form.

-Recorded at 192kHz for stereo and 5.0 surround at the Trackdown Scoring Stage in Sydney, this release delivers the full sonic and spatial detail of the original recording, by means of audio downloads in stereo at 96kHz/24, 192kHz/24, and DSD64, and in 5.0 surround at 96/24 and DSD64.
+Recorded at 192kHz for stereo and 5.0 surround at the Trackdown Scoring Stage in Sydney, this release delivers the full sonic and spatial detail of the original recording, by means of audio downloads in stereo at 48kHz/24 wav, 96kHz/24 and 192kHz/24, and in 5.0 surround at 96kHz/24 and 192kHz/24.